TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 35/Psalms 35.6.md

 ---

-Let their way be dark and slippery, And the angel of Jehovah pursuing them.
+Let their way be dark and slippery, Yahweh's angel pursuing them.